 Getting around Medici

 With over 1000 square kilometers in which to frolic and romp, much of the time is spent simply getting around.
 Like with Just Cause 2, there is no lack for ways to travel in this game.
-You can use every vehicle in the you come across, whether a car, truck, racing boat, fishing boat, helicopter or fighter jet.
+You can use every vehicle you come across, whether a car, truck, racing boat, fishing boat, helicopter or fighter jet.
 All the civilian vehicles can be brought to the many garages you unlock to “scan it”, allowing you to request it in an aerial drop anywhere and anytime (to slightly comic effect when you order the giant Hercules-esque cargo plane and it pops out from the same small cargo container as everything else).
 Military vehicles, most with powerful weapons with unlimited ammo, are unlocked by liberating military bases and as part of the story.
 On top of that, you have fast travel, which drops you skydiving off a helicopter high above a chosen settlement.

 Vehicles, however, often seem kinda pointless.
 As in the previous game, you are equipped with a parachute and a grappling hook.
 The grappling hook allows you to pull yourself towards anything and attach yourself to walls and ceilings (“ceilings” including the underside of helicopters, mind you).
 Furthermore, it provides a means of propulsion for the parachute (and a very powerful one at that, at least with an early upgrade).
 And when you can rapidly grapple-chute your way around the world, why would you want to grab a car and be limited by roads?
 And with the new fast travel option, why would you want to call the rebels and have a jet delivered, and fly across the huge map for five minutes, when you can just fast travel there and jump right into the fray?
 Even military helicopters gets much less use than you would think due to the prevalence of powerful anti-air missiles near all military bases and outposts.